 The state he was in had to be Ohio, whose name named the self-mirroring of what is ahead of you, even as it is also behind.
 The operative saw himself coming and going and felt that if he did not break this elastic grip, he might continue to bounce back and forth endlessly in the role of anxiety’s double agent.
 “Where will I be when I am no longer me?”
 It’s an old road warrior question that has no real answer.
 The asking means only that it’s time to get out.

 Spencer Golub is a professor of theatre arts, performance studies, comparative literature, and Slavic languages at Brown University.
 His books include the semi-fictional film memoir Infinity (Stage) and the Callaway Prize-winning The Recurrence of Fate: Theatre and Memory in Twentieth-Century Russia (University of Iowa).
 He is currently completing a book on Wittgenstein, anxiety, and performance behavior.

 David Hancock has received two OBIE awards for playwriting (The Convention of Cartography and The Race of the Ark Tattoo).
 He is the recipient of a Whiting Writers’ Award, a Creative Capital grant, the CalArts/Alpert Award in Theatre, and the Hodder Fellowship.
 Hancock’s recent fiction is either forthcoming or published in Interim, Permafrost, Hunger Mountain, Blue Lake Review, Wild Violet, The Puritan, Timber, The Massachusetts Review, Ping Pong, and Amarillo Bay.

-More of Golub & Hancock’s co-authored fiction is forthcoming or published in Chicago Quarterly Review, Corium, Pacific Review, West Wind Review, Bluestem, Inscape, The Medulla Review, and Crack The Spine, among many others.
+More of Golub & Hancock’s co-authored fiction has appeared in Chicago Quarterly Review, Corium, Pacific Review, West Wind Review, Bluestem, Inscape, The Medulla Review, and Crack The Spine, among many others.